 262. Each Criterion for which the proposed site qualifies should be indicated in the RIS, with accompanying information as to how that Criterion applies to the site.
-Section 3 of the RIS (Why is the Site important?) is central to the concept of "international importance".
+Part 2 of the RIS (Criteria for designation) is central to the concept of "international importance".
 It is essential to provide sufficiently precise descriptions to explain and support each of the Ramsar Criteria selected.
 This should provide the necessary details to describe the way in which a particular Criterion applies specifically at the site being designated.